wyk9787/G-ChatBox/README.md

 # G-ChatBox

-G-ChatBox is a p2p chat box purely implemented in C that uses a single directory server to enter the conversation.
-Any type of the crash on any node(any client or directory server) will __*NOT*__ affect the rest of the conversation.
+A P2P chat box implemented in C which provides both scalability and fault tolerance.

+* Scalability

+The system should scale to many thousands of users without the need for a massive server or high-end internet connection.
+That means clients should not all connect to a single central server.

+* Reliability

+The system should tolerate failure of any individual node in the service; there should be no single point of failure.

 ## Usage